alexalpz/learning-node/README.md

 - Added client side JavaScript
 - Updated page from REST.

-* Have finished this course and will break and research parts of the website to practice and have a better understanding. *
+###### Ive finished this course and am currently breaking and researching blockes of code from the website to practice and have a better understanding.